wenboown/SHARP-NLP-Letter-to-WP/docs/_sources/index.rst.txt

 each word (previously lemmatized) becomes a graph node while consecutive words (two nodes) are connected using edges.
-From that graphical representation of the text, we computed standard mathematical graph properties listed in\ :sup:`9` and summarized in Table 2.
-To quantify speech coherence, we used the Universal Sentence Encoder\ :sup:`10` text embedding, an algorithm trained by Google with a deep averaging network encoder, that numerically represents each text (word, sentence, paragraph) using 512 dimensions.
+From that graphical representation of the text, we computed standard mathematical graph properties listed in [9]_ and summarized in Table 2.
+To quantify speech coherence, we used the Universal Sentence Encoder [10]_ text embedding, an algorithm trained by Google with a deep averaging network encoder, that numerically represents each text (word, sentence, paragraph) using 512 dimensions.
 Once each sentence is vectorized,